andsol98/Project-2/README.md

 and simply thank the user for their time.
 Most importanly, the bot will continue to provide information as long as the user

+wishes to analyze the posts to his/her satisfaction. the number of comments on that post and the score it recieved.
+If no, then the bot will simply terminate its function

+and simply thank the user for their time.
+Most importanly, the bot will continue to provide information as long as the user

 wishes to analyze the posts to his/her satisfaction.